ryanalden/esphome-jura-component/README.md

 ***

 Commands for your machine can be generated using the provided script, `generate_esphome_jura_yaml.py`.
-It requires the `bitarray` module to be installed.
+It requires the `bitarray` Python module to be installed.

       $ ./generate_esphome_jura_yaml.py AN:01